Mc0Shell/C19Verifier/README.md

 The program in PYTHON 3 requires the following libraries:

-  sys
+  sys,
-  zlib
+  zlib,
-  pprint
+  pprint,
-  PIL.image
+  PIL.image,
-  PIL                 (Image, UnidentifiedImageError)
+  PIL,                 (Image, UnidentifiedImageError)
-  pyzbar.pyzbar
+  pyzbar.pyzbar,
-  base45
+  base45,
-  cbor2
+  cbor2,
-  qrcode
+  qrcode,
-  json
+  json,
-  datetime            (datetime)
+  datetime,            (datetime)

 Enter the path to the image as a parameter.